Faisal-Alageel/Udacity-DataScientist/Project 2/README.md

 2. Subsequently, execute the command to establish the ML pipeline, which includes training the classifier and saving it:
     `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-3. To launch the web application, navigate to the app's directory and run the following command:
+3. To launch the web application, run the following command:
-    `python run.py`
+    `python app/run.py`

 4. Open your web browser and visit http://0.0.0.0:3001/ to access the web app.